Chapter 3 Markdown and rmarkdown

 (do display; the default) orFALSE

-indicates whether you want the knitting to stope and display the error message in case it runs into an error in a code chunk, or you want it to continue and display the error message in the final document.
+indicates whether you want the knitting to stop and display the error message in case it runs into an error, or if you want it to continue and display the error message in the final document.
 Values are isTRUE

 (continue and display the message in the final document) orFALSE